CaoHoaiTan/CaoHoaiTan/README.md

 <!-- quote_start -->
-_**"Everyone you meet is fighting a battle you know nothing about.
-Be kind.
-Always."**_
+_**"It isn't what you have or who you are or where you are or what you are doing that makes you happy or unhappy.
+It is what you think about it."**_

-— Robin Williams
+— Dale Carnegie
 <!-- quote_end -->

 <br>